Manal-art-coder/portfolio/README.md

 ---

-### 4. Sales Trends and Customer Behavior Analysis – (Personal Project) - February 2025
+### 4. Sales Trends and Customer Behavior Analysis – (Personal Project) - December 2024

 **Objective:** Analyze sales performance for an e-commerce company using SQL to extract key insights about orders, customers, and products.